UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-22-team38-pose-estimation.md

 4. calculate the key points from the predicted heatmaps To train the model by calculating the loss between ground truth heatmaps, the model requires that all ground truth images are converted from key point predicted images to heatmaps around the key point positions.

-Dark addresses the standard coordinate decoding method (i.e. deriving the key point position from a heat map) which takes a heat map and identifies the coordinates of the maximal ($m$) and second maximal ($s$) activation.
+Dark addresses the standard coordinate decoding method (i.e. deriving the key point position from a heat map) which takes a heat map and identifies the coordinates of the maximal ($$m$$) and second maximal ($$s$$) activation.
 It then uses the following formula to produce the coordinate of the point:

 $$
 \mathbf{p} = \mathbf{m} + 0.25\frac{\mathbf{s}-\mathbf{m}}{\|\mathbf{s}-\mathbf{m}\|_2} \tag{8}
 $$

 This equation produces a key point at the maximal heat map pixel location shifted by ¼ toward the second maximal position.
-The final position in the original image is produced by the following equation where $\lambda$ is the resolution reduction ratio.
+The final position in the original image is produced by the following equation where $$\lambda$$ is the resolution reduction ratio.

 $$
 \mathbf{\hat{p}} = \lambda \mathbf{p} \tag{9}